 Hi, my name is Daisy, and my mom is Crystal Schulze.
-I am a petite, 6-month-old Pomeranian and am looking forward to becoming a trained therapy dog, as soon as I am old enough!
+I am a 1 year-old Pomeranian and am looking forward to becoming a trained therapy dog, as soon as I am old enough!
 I enjoy car rides, playing, and treats.
 My best friend is Churro the Pug, who I often spend time with at the office.
 I love kitties too, but they scare me & sometimes they beat me up.
-I LOVE to meet to new people and to give (and receive) a lot of attention and affection.
+I LOVE to meet new people and to give (and receive) a lot of attention and affection.
 While I enjoy sitting with clients during sessions, I sometimes escape my mom’s office in search of more smiling faces in the halls to pet me!
 I look forward to meeting you soon!

 Hi, I’m Makena!
 I’m a 2 year old Cattle Dog/Pyrenees mix and I belong to MaryJeanne Chichester.
 While I’m typically shy at first, if you give me plenty of treats, I’m sure to lay at your feet to keep you company while you have a chat with my mom.
 You may see me roaming the halls from time to time, so please feel free to give me a scratch under my chin and tell me I’m a good girl.
 Hope to see you around sometime!

-Hi, my name is Churro, I’m a 6-month-old Pug puppy and my mom is Megan Collins.
+Hi, my name is Churro, I’m a 1-year-old Pug and my mom is Megan Collins.
 I love being at work with my mom where I can play with my cousin Daisy and meet lots of new people every day!
 I love to lick and play, and I have a passion for table scraps even though I’m not supposed to.
 Mom says I’m only allowed to have doggy treats.
 I’m currently in classes to prepare for what mom calls a Therapy Dog, it’s a lot of fun and can’t wait to become one.
 I am very curious about a lot of things and will probably run up to smell you if I pass you, so please feel free to pet me (I love tail scratches!).
 So, if you see me, please feel free to say hi!